AE Brown Bag Seminar

 Abstract:

-Accurate and current knowledge of fire location is critical in wildfire firefighting operations.
-The research investigates the effectiveness of UAV asset deployment strategies and observation tactics in scenarios with limited situational awareness of wildfire location using a system-of-systems simulation framework.
+Accurate and current knowledge of fire location is critical in wildfire suppression operations.
+This research evaluates the effectiveness of UAV deployment strategies and observation tactics in scenarios with limited situational awareness of wildfire location using a system-of-systems simulation framework.
+The SoSID toolkit is used to create a simulation environment with limited fire location knowledge, in which UAV and suppression agents of varying numbers employing different tactics are deployed to combat the fire.
+Key performance metrics, including burned area and operational cost, are evaluated to identify effective observation strategies.

 Faculty Advisor: